MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-edgehtml/get-started.md

     Choose **Yes** to enable toast notifications for your PWA.

-1. From the Service Worker Overview pane, try clicking the  **Push** button.
+1. From the Service Worker Overview pane, try choosing the  **Push** button.
 A toast notification with the \(hard-coded "Test push message from DevTools"\) payload should appear.

     ![Push a notification from DevTools][ImageDevtoolsPush]